arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ### Conclusion

-In this tutorial you learned how to communicate two Arduino PRO products using the Modbus TCP protocol, demonstrating a simple application of sharing temperature data to control a device's outputs.
+In this tutorial you learned how to communicate two Arduino PRO products using the Modbus TCP protocol, demonstrating a simple application of sharing temperature data to control the outputs of the devices.

 As you can notice, the configuration process is very straightforward and the results were as expected, being a good starting point to adapt the work done here to create your own professional solution.